couchbase/cbft/DESIGN.md

 ## Rebalance out a cbft node

-When a couchbase node is removed from the cluster, if the node is running cbft service type, here are the proposed steps:
+When a couchbase node is removed from the cluster, if the couchbase node has the cbft service type enabled, here are the proposed steps to handle rebalancing out a cbft node:

-* (RO-10) ns-server invokes a (to be written) cmd-line program that unregisters a cbft node from the Cfg (UNREG_CBFT_NODE).
+* (RO-10) ns-server invokes a (to be written) command-line program that unregisters a cbft node from the Cfg (UNREG_CBFT_NODE).

-* (RO-20) ns-server shuts down the cbft process on the to-be-removed node
+* (RO-20) ns-server shuts down the cbft process on the to-be-removed couchbase node.

-* (RO-30) ns-server deletes or cleans out the dataDir subdirectory tree of cbft.
+* (RO-30) ns-server deletes or cleans out the dataDir subdirectory tree that was being used by cbft, especially the dataDir/cbft.uuid file.

-This UNREG_CBFT_NODE cmd-line program (final name is TBD), when run on the to-be-removed node, roughly looks like the following existing cbft cmd-line option...
+This UNREG_CBFT_NODE command-line program (final name is TBD), when run on the to-be-removed node, roughly looks like the following existing cbft command-line option...

     ./cbft -register=unknown ...

-Additional straightforward development will be needed to create an UNREG_CBFT_NODE program than can be run on any node in the cluster, to allow ns-server to unregister any cbft node from the cbft cluster.
-Especially, we want ns-server to be able to run UNREG_CBFT_NODE on its master ns-server node.
+Additional straightforward development will be needed to create an actual UNREG_CBFT_NODE program or command-line tool than can be run on any node in the cluster, to allow ns-server to unregister any cbft node from the Cfg.
+Especially, we would want ns-server to be able to run UNREG_CBFT_NODE on its master ns-server node.

 The above steps and invocation of UNREG_CBFT_NODE can happen at the end of ns-server's rebalance-out steps for a node, which is an approach that favors keeping cbft mostly stable during rebalance.
-That means hitting "Stop Rebalance" leaves cbft mostly as-is on a node-by-node basis.
+That means hitting "Stop Rebalance" would leave cbft mostly as-is on a node-by-node basis.

+## Unable to meet replica counts

+Of note, removing a cbft node (and, not having enough cbft nodes in the first place) can mean that the MGP is not able to meet replication requirements for its PIndexes.  i.e., user asks for replica count of 2, but there's only 1 cbft node in the cbft cluster.

+cbft needs to provide a REST API (perhaps, as part of stats monitoring REST responses) that allows ns-server to detect this situation of "not enough cbft nodes" and display it in ns-server's UI appropriately.

 ## Hard Failover

-The proposal to handle hard failover is ns-server's master facilities (which might have recently moved due to the imminent failover) should invoke the UNREG_CBFT_NODE program (same as from step RO-10 above) and run the MCP (if not already running).
+The proposal to handle hard failover is that ns-server's master node should invoke the UNREG_CBFT_NODE program (same as from step RO-10 above) and run the MCP (if not already running).

+This will cause MCP to re-plan and reassign PIndexes to any remaining cbft nodes.

 ## Graceful Failover and Cooling Down

-Graceful failover is feature that concerns the KV engine, since the KV engine has the primary KV data that must be gracefully kept safe.
-As a first step, then, we might do nothing to support graceful failover.
+Graceful failover is feature that concerns the KV engine, since the KV engine has the primary data of the system that must be gracefully kept safe.
+As a first step, then, we might choose to do nothing to support graceful failover.

-As an advanced step, though, a proposal to handle graceful failover is that it will be similar to hard failover, but additionally, ns-server's master facilities (which might have recently moved due to the imminent failover) should invoke REST API's on the to-be-failovered cbft node to pause cbft's index ingest and to pause cbft's query-ability on the to-be-failovered cbft node.
+As an advanced step, though, a proposal to handle graceful failover would be similar to handling hard failover, but additionally, ns-server's master node should invoke REST API's on the to-be-failovered cbft node to pause cbft's index ingest and to pause cbft's query-ability on the to-be-failovered cbft node.